kannankvs/mddocs/Management VRF Design Document Namespace.md

 ## Design
 Namespaces are a feature of the Linux kernel that partitions kernel resources such that one set of processes sees one set of resources while another set of processes sees a different set of resources.
-Without namespace, the set of network interfaces and routing table entries are shared across the linux operating system.
+Without namespace (NS), the set of network interfaces and routing table entries are shared across the linux operating system.
 Network namespaces virtualize these shared resources by providing different and separate instances of network interfaces and routing tables that operate independently of each other, thereby providing the required isolation for management traffic & data traffic.

 As of this writing, SONiC uses Debian Stretch, based on Linux 4.9 kernel, which has limited VRF support.
 E.g., it does not support the `CGROUPS_BPF` feature which is required for associating the application to a particular VRF.
 Full fledged VRF support is available only in Linux 4.15 and above.
 This means that the l3mdev based solution is not feasible without doing enhancements in linux kernel and in application code.
 Hence, the l3mdev based VRF solution has been dropped and namespace based solution has been chosen.

 By default, linux comes up with the default namespace, all interfaces will be part of this default namespace.
 Whenever management VRF support is requried, a new namespace by name "management" is created and the management port "eth0" is moved to this namespace.
 Following linux commands shall be internally used for creating the same.

-1) ip netns add management
+    C1: ip netns add management
-2) ip link set dev eth0 netns management
+    C2: ip link set dev eth0 netns management

-The default namespace (and VRF) enables access to the front panel ports (FPP) and the the management namespace (and VRF) enables access to the management interface.
+The default namespace (also called default VRF) enables access to the front panel ports (FPP) and the the management namespace (also called management VRF) enables access to the management interface.
 Each new VRF created will map to a corresponding Linux namespace of the same name.
 Once if the namespace is created, all the configuration related to the namespace happens using the "ip netns exec <vrfname>" command of linux.
-For example, IP address for the management port eth0 is assigned using the command "ip netns exec management ifconfig eth0 10.11.150.19/24", similarly a default route is added to the management routing table using "ip netns exec management ip route add default dev eth0".
+For example, IP address for the management port eth0 is assigned using the command "ip netns exec management ifconfig eth0 10.11.150.19/24" and the default route is added to the management routing table using "ip netns exec management ip route add default via 10.11.150.1".

+     C3: ip netns exec management ifconfig eth0 <eth0_ip/mask>
+     C4: ip netns exec management ip route add default via <def_gw_ip_addr>

 All processes (application daemons) are running in the default namespace context.
-In order to support the applications in both management VRF and in default VRF, these applications use the following "veth pair" solution.
-The veth devices are virtual Ethernet devices.
-They act as tunnels between network namespaces to create a bridge to a physical network device in another namespace.
+In order to make the applications to work in both management VRF and in default VRF, these applications use the following "veth pair" solution.
+The veth devices are virtual Ethernet devices that act as tunnels between network namespaces to create a bridge to a physical network device in another namespace.

                 ---------------------------------------------------------
                 |                      LINUX                            |